 At international level, the Parties to the UN climate convention (UNFCCC) report their financial support to developing countries every 2 years.

-The EU submitted its 3rd biennial report in December 2017, including information on financial resources and transfer of technology.
-The next report is due in January 2020.
+The EU submitted its Fourth biennial report in December 2019, including information on financial resources and transfer of technology.